MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 > [!NOTE]
 > To change the default C and C++ compilers, or the Linker and Archiver used to build the project, use the appropriate entries in the **C/C++ > General** section and the **Linker > General** section.
 You can specify a certain version of GCC or Clang, for example.
 For more information see [C/C++ Properties (Linux C++)](prop-pages/c-cpp-linux.md) and [Linker Properties (Linux C++)](prop-pages/linker-linux.md).

-## Copy sources
+## Copy sources (remote systems only)

+::: moniker range="vs-2019"

+This section does not apply when targeting WSL.

+::: moniker-end

-When building, the source files on your development PC are copied to the Linux computer and compiled there.
+When building on remote systems, the source files on your development PC are copied to the Linux computer and compiled there.
 By default, all sources in the Visual Studio project are copied to the locations set in the settings above.
 However, additional sources can also be added to the list, or copying sources can be turned off entirely, which is the default for a Makefile project.

 - **Sources to copy** determines which sources are copied to the remote computer.
 By default, the **\@(SourcesToCopyRemotely)** defaults to all source code files in the project, but does not include any asset/resource files, such as images.